National Sunday Law: Fact or Fiction? 2nd Edition

 What about when Catholics and Protestants unite upon an issue?
 When they stand together, do they have the political muscle to enforce their will upon the people of the United States?
 Not at all.
 For over 45 years Evangelical Christians and Catholics have unitedly battled to stop the murder of innocent babies in abortion clinics.
 This is a passionate issue that evokes strong feelings from many Christians.
 Despite all the strong feelings, despite all the attempts by church leaders to get their flocks involved in the battle, very little has been accomplished.
 If Catholics and Protestants have united upon the abortion issue for over 45 years and yet have not managed to pass a law stopping it, then how does one expect them to pass a law regarding Sunday observance—an issue that most Catholics and Evangelicals have absolutely no interest in?
 Can you imagine a pastor standing up in his pulpit trying to get his flock motivated to go out and pass laws to kill Sabbath-keepers just because they prefer to worship on Saturday instead of Sunday?
 That is the height of absurdity!
 If any pastor got up and said such a thing to his congregation it would probably be the last sermon he ever delivered in that church!

-The religious groups that are supposed to be so strong and so anxious to persecute Sabbath-keepers are in reality suffering from the same spiritual bankruptcy, malaise, materialism, confusion, corruption and internal divisiveness as the Seventh-day Adventist Church is suffering from.
-The Christian church is no longer making the rules in the United States.
-According to the Pew Research Center, between 2009 and 2019, the percentage of Christians declined from 77% of the American population to 65%, while the religiously unaffiliated rose from 17% to 26%.12 In Canada, in 1991, 83% of the population identified as Christian, but that dropped to 67% by 2011.13 In the United Kingdom, in 1983, 66% of the population identified as Christian, but by 2018, that number declined to 36%.14 The Christian church is struggling just to maintain its position in an increasingly secular and materialistic society.
+The Christian church is struggling just to maintain its position in an increasingly secular and materialistic society.
 In fact, the church does not even have the power to keep existing Sunday laws (called blue laws) on the books in the United States.
 According to Joseph Conn, a leader in the organization "Americans United for Separation of Church and State," new Sunday legislation is now highly unlikely in the United States:

 I think there is little chance of Sunday legislation in the United States in the immediate future.
 Here the trend is in the opposite direction.
-Sunday closing laws are gradually being repealed or struck down by the courts.15
+Sunday closing laws are gradually being repealed or struck down by the courts.19

 While Ellen White's prophetic end-time Sunday law scenario might have seemed somewhat plausible in the 1880s, it is so implausible today that it borders on absurdity.
 One would have to search long and hard to find a single Sunday-keeping Christian who desires to force Sabbath-keepers to worship on Sunday.
 In recent years some Seventh-day Adventists have suggested that the Sunday law movement is taking place covertly.
 They believe it is happening behind closed doors, under the covers of secrecy.
 Thus, the National Sunday Law has become the ultimate conspiracy theory.
 Who are these mysterious people who want to enforce Sunday worship upon the world?
 Where are they?
 What are their names?
 What are they possibly gaining by hiding?
 It is doubtful we will ever know the answers to those questions.